jimhigson/oboe.js-website/content/examples.md

 Hanging up when we have what we need
 ------------------------------------

-If you don't control the data source it might give more information than the client actually needs.
+If you don't control the data source the service sometimes returns more information than you application actually needs.

-In the example above if we only care about the foods and not the non-foods we can hang up as soon as we have the foods, reducing our precious download footprint.
+If we only care about the foods and not the non-foods we can hang up as soon as we have the foods, reducing our precious download footprint.